SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 ## Controls

-You can use the keypad of an NTT Data Pad or press "chords" on a SNES controller.
-The "chording" works similar to the Colecovision:
+You can use the keypad of an SNES NTT Data Pad (NDK10) or press "chords" on a SNES controller.
+The "chording" works similar to the
+Colecovision:

 ```
 Ltrig + up = 0